hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 syntax difference.

 > [!CAUTION]
 > **IMPORTANT NOTE ON SECURITY**: SQL Injection opens the door for a security risk.
-There's a big difference between safely **applying** a parameter using `.parameter()` and directly **injecting** a String section into the query to be run using `.parameterInjection()`.
+There's a big difference between safely **applying** a parameter using `#{parameter}` and directly **injecting** a String section into the query to be run using `${parameter}`.
 Only inject fully controlled Strings that are coming from inside the application, and never from any external source, such as a web parameter, an API, or a configuration file.

 Nevertheless, depending on the specifics of a query, sometimes it's not possible to apply parameters but only to inject them as strings.
 Parameter injection should be avoided if possible; if unavoidable, it needs to be used with extreme care.

-## Location
+## Location of The Applied Parameters

-Applied parameters can typically placed in any place where a normal *scalar* value would be allowed in the query.
+**Applied parameters** are fully compliant JDBC parameters.
+They can typically placed in any place where a normal *scalar* value would be allowed in the query.
 This includes:

  - In the `SELECT` clause
  - In the `WHERE` clause
  - In subqueries
  - In any other place the specific JDBC driver and the database engine allows it.

-Injected parameters, on the other hand, are directly concatenated into the query and are not treated as JDBC parameters.
+**Injected parameters**, on the other hand, are directly concatenated into the query and are not treated as JDBC parameters.
 Therefore, they can be placed anywhere in the query.

 ## The `<complement>` Tag

-The `<complement>` is used to remove complex dynamic sections of a SELECT query when the SQL processor is in the process of discovering the resulting columns of it.
+The `<complement>` is used to remove complex dynamic sections of a SELECT query when the SQL processor is discovering the resulting columns of it.
 General purpose queries &mdash; queries that do not return rows &mdash; do no require the use of the `<complement>` tag.

 Use `<complement> invalid SQL query section </complement>` to surround query sections that do